anthony2025/react-mxmaps/README.md

 Not so fast, first we need their coordinates: Welcome to a magical side quest in geocoding...

-:steam_locomotive::train::train::train:

 ### Third step: geocoding the markers
 <div id='third'/>

-We need to geocode our addresses to be able to place them on the map.
-That means convert each address into exact coordinates {latitude, longitude}.

-Because we are dealing with a fair amount of markers (~250), our best choice is to do this beforehand in the server, and cache or persist the results.
+Because we are dealing with a fair amount of markers (~250), our best choice is to do this beforehand in the server, and persist the results for the client to just consume.
 I wrote a nodejs script to achieve this, using Maps [node library][maps node].

-The addresses proved impossible to reliable geocode directly by [Google Geocode][geocode] service.
-They seem to have been quite lazily typed, probably by an intern shackled in a basement.
-Even manual queries in the Maps website returned more errors than results.

-Because of this I was forced to take some extreme steps to obtain less than ideal, but at least useable data:
+I was unable to reliable geocode most of the addresses provided by just using [Google Geocode][geocode] service.
+Because of this I was forced to take some extreme steps to obtain less than ideal, but useable data:

 1. Addresses are passed first to [Place Autocomplete][autocomplete] service.
 This service takes an ambiguous address, and tries to predict an unambiguous placeId identifying a precise location.
 It takes into account businesses, points of interest, and some typos.
 2. If [Place Autocomplete][autocomplete] was succesful, we send the placeId to [Place Details][details] service ([Geocode][geocode] service does not accept placeId's in the node library), which between its results always returns an unambiguous location object {lat, lng}.